Zingle/rest-api-documentation/contacts/GET_list.md

 # Contact List

     GET services/:service_id/contacts

-Returns a list of [Contacts] belonging to the specified service
+    GET contacts

+Returns a list of [Contacts].
+If the service is included in the URL, only contacts for the specified service will be searched.
+If no service is specified in the URL, all contacts accessible by the current developer credentials will be searched.

 ## Parameters
 Field | Wildcards | Description